Chromatographic separation of radioactive noble gases from xenon: Adsorption-Based Chromatography

 A simple differential equation can be written for $y_i$:

 where

 is referred to as ``retention time."
 Here, $M \equiv N_H m$ is the total mass of the adsorbent in the column.

-An analytic solution of Eq.~\ref{eq:ElutionDiffEq} exists for a special case when the column is initially empty of analytes and the input feed of the mixture looks like a Dirac-delta function at $t=0$:
+An analytic solution of Eq.~\ref{eq:ElutionDiffEq} exists for a special case when the column is initially empty of adsorbates and the input feed of the adsorbates looks like a Dirac-delta function at $t=0$:

 where $\Gamma$ is gamma function.
 Eq.~\ref{eq:ElutionCurve} is referred to as an elution curve, and its integral from zero to asymptote is unity.
 It has a global maximum at $t = \frac{N_H-1}{N_H}\tau$.
 For large $N_H$, this is very close to $\tau$, which is also called the ``breakthrough time".
 For faster production and finer separation of gases, lower $\tau$ and higher $N_H$ are desired.